bediger4000/dragon-curve-fractal/README.md

 ## Another fractal

-I saw some web page that claimed that a dragon was composed of 2, self-similar pieces, one echo from the `f1(z)` and `f2(z)` results.
+I saw some web page that claimed that a dragon was composed of 2, self-similar pieces, one each from the `f1(z)` and `f2(z)` results.
 `d2b.go` outputs the two results with a trailing '1' or '0'.
 This allows me to separate the two results, and plot each